johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 1
   final: true
   commentary: |
-    One of many duets in this year's contest, but it's not doing anything particularly exciting with it.
+    One of many duets in this year’s contest, but it’s not doing anything particularly exciting with it.
 The harmonies are uninteresting, and the song is just... *OK*.
-It's hardly going to set the arena on fire, but maybe that's the intention.
+It’s hardly going to set the arena on fire, but maybe that’s the intention.

 - country: "Macedonia"
   emoji: "🇲🇰"